dongzgh/dongzgh.github.io/journal.md

 ## 2020-09-01

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of VTK Textbook Chapter 7
+	* Continued the learning of VTK Textbook Chapter 7
 	* Talked with Charles about the Business Plan

 * [HEXAGONMI](#hexagonmi)